Ultimate Garner Real Estate Investing Guide for 2026

 Population Growth

-Population growth data is crucial for your intended contract assignment purchasers.
-When the community is growing, more residential units are needed.
-They realize that this will involve both rental and owner-occupied residential housing.
-When a community isn’t multiplying, it does not need additional houses and real estate investors will look elsewhere.
+Population growth data is crucial for your intended contract purchasers.
+An increasing population will require more residential units.
+This involves both rental and ‘for sale' properties.
+If a region is shrinking in population, it does not require new residential units and real estate investors will not look there.

 Median Population Age